|Term or acronym||Definition|

 |Concurrency||Most API endpoints limit the number of requests that you can make in parallel.
 Concurrency is a setting on the integrator.io connection that governs how many parallel API calls to make while running integration flows.
 See also, Appendix: Governance policies for common apps.|

 Connections are used to store credentials, along with other access information for an application or system. integrator.io supports hundreds of pre-built connectors that you can configure for a system, as well as generic connection types like HTTP that allow you to configure your own request headers and other parameters.
-Some of the mostly used connection types are NetSuite, HTTP, REST API, SFTP/FTP, Amazon MWS, and AS2.
+Some of the mostly used connection types are NetSuite, HTTP, SFTP/FTP, Amazon MWS, and AS2.

 integrator.io has two classes of data: